 - If it’s a fox, do as it says:

 "x2" means double the count

 "=0" means set the count back to zero

 "=20" means raise the count to 20"

-As soon as one player goes out the others keep playing till the current round of cards is taken.
+- As soon as one player goes out the others keep playing till the current round of cards is taken.
 The player who went out wins.
-If more than two play, anyone else who goes out comes second.
-Third and other positions depend on how many cards player have remaining in hand - the fewer, the better.
+If more than two play, second and other positions depend on how many cards player have remaining in hand - the fewer, the better.

 - Every time you lay an egg (= play a zero) you must shuffle your cards before continuing.
 (This helps to randomise the gene pool.)

 - If you play exactly the same numeral as the immediately preceding card, and don’t bust or make 21, you may play another card.
 (A 'Same' fox doesn't count as such, unless it follows another 'Same' fox”.)

 - With more than four players the game may play too fast.
 To slow it down, when you make exactly 21 you don’t throw the cards out but pass them to your left-hand neighbour, who must add them to their hand.